-- Onboarding where somebody has to verify that they are the owner of a trusted identity credential like a passport.
-The information on the document is sent to a bank or to government.
-The user have to prove that the person sending that information is actually the owner.
-One thing that ties a person to an identity document is: their face!
+- Onboarding is where somebody has to verify that they are the owner of a trusted identity credential like a passport.
+Then, the information on the document is sent to a bank or government.
+Finally, the user has to prove that the person sending that information is actually the owner.
+One thing that ties a person to an identity document is their face!

-- The other application is when somebody needs authentication to gain access to a privilege or to some information effectively.
+- The other application is when somebody needs authentication to access a privilege or to some information effectively.

-The biggest application in the world of strongly authenticated remote onboarding today is the British Government’s application to enable European citizens to get settled status.
-There are about 3 to 4 million European citizens in the UK who have to get this settled status before Brexit .
-The home secretary announced that there are over 2 million people have got the status since the service was launched in April 2019.
-It is a huge volume of people in a very short time.
+Today’s biggest application in the world of strongly authenticated remote onboarding is the British Government’s application to enable European citizens to get settled status.
+About 3 to 4 million European citizens in the UK have to get this settled status before Brexit.
+The home secretary announced that over 2 million people had got the status since the service was launched in April 2019.
+It is a huge volume of people in a short time.

 Growth of a biometrics startup

-As Andrew mentions, they are really proud to be a part of this very large scale operation and a successful example of ID matched onboarding.
-Today, everybody in Britain knows somebody who is being iProoved.
+As Andrew mentions, they are proud to be a part of this enormous scale operation and a successful ID-matched onboarding example.
+So today, everybody in Britain knows somebody who is being iProoved.

 They are focusing on government and finance today.
 Because those are the most confident buyers of advanced authentication technology.
-In the near future, iProov is also expanding into the areas of health, travel, digital identity etc.
+Soon, iProov is also expanding into the areas of health, travel, digital identity etc.

 Funding history of London Startup iProov

-They have been really fortunate through their funding journey. iProov received a lot of funding from the UK’s Innovation agency InnovateUK.
-As Andrew says in the interview that they managed to grant 18 rounds of funding!
-This was fantastic because it meant that it is time to keep it quiet and do the hard, deep tech development that was necessary to make iProov actually work reliably.
-They planned to complete the launching process without the pressure of having to rush and ending up with a half-baked MVP.
+They have been really fortunate through their funding journey. iProov received a lot of funding from the UK’s Innovation agency InnovateUK; as Andrew says in the interview, they managed to grant 18 rounds of funding!
+This was fantastic because it meant that it is time to keep it quiet and do the hard, deep tech development necessary to do iProov work reliably.
+So they planned to complete the launching process without the pressure of rushing and ending up with a half-baked MVP.

-They were tremendously supported by InnovateUK who specifically wanted them work on the technology development.
-Starting in 2015, they were also supported by investments under the EIS- Enterprise Investment Scheme by a number of private investors notable the partners of a London equity firm called JRJ Group.
+They were tremendously supported by InnovateUK, who specifically wanted them to work on technology development.
+In 2015, they were also supported by investments under the EIS- Enterprise Investment Scheme by several private investors, notable the partners of a London equity firm called JRJ Group.

 People side of growth

-When we asked iProov what lay behind their very strong team; Andrew jokingly ties all to luck!
-He worked with a number of outstandingly talented people in his previous company.
-And luckily they’ve become available when iProov started operating in 2013.
+When we asked iProov what lay behind their solid team, Andrew jokingly ties all to luck!
+He worked with many outstandingly talented people in his previous company.
+And luckily, they’ve become available when iProov started operating in 2013.

 Andrew is also the Chairman of the External Advisory Counselor on Computer Science at University College London for 15 years.
-He had a great chance to built good relationships and great communications.
+So he had a great chance to build good relationships and great communications.

-They were lucky enough to find people who are extremely brilliant, motivated, dedicated and excited by having to deal with hard problems in a lean environment as a team.
+They were lucky enough to find extremely brilliant, motivated, dedicated, and excited people by having to deal with hard problems in a lean environment as a team.

 “What’s is important is a unity of the culture.
 Everyone needs to be excited, passionate, motivated, willing to go through the startup and scaleup experience.” says Andrew.

-There are also more technical experts in their specific field in London than other countries.
-Great talent access and great resources also another reason that makes London a great city to build your startup in.
+There are also more technical experts in their specific field in London than in other countries.
+So great talent access and great resources are also another reason that makes London a great city to build your startup.

 Dealing with challenges